San Antonio Felony DWI Lawyers

 Similar penalties accrue for those convicted of second- or third-degree felonies in the cases of injury, fatality, or a minor in the vehicle with the exception of potentially decreased license suspension times and decreased jail time for driving impaired with a minor.

-Get Outstanding Legal Help from a Trusted Law Firm
+Get Outstanding Legal Help From a Trusted Law Firm

 DWI charges can impact your life in more ways than just jail time.
 A DWI conviction can hurt your professional life, ruin your finances, and damage personal relationships.
 At Smith & Vinson Law Firm, we know what is at stake, and we strive for a case dismissal, minimized charges, or reduced sentences.
 Our attorneys have an exhaustive understanding of DWI laws in Texas and extensive experience fighting DWI charges.
 Let us help you fight your felony charges.